 - Whitechapel – details coming soon

-In total, seven London-based galleries have been selected to support The Culture Line.
+In total, seven London-based galleries have been selected to support the Crossrail Art Programme.
 They are:

 - Lisson Gallery for Paddington station